Elyn spent the last 30 years in China, coming home in the summer to cook American food and have fun doing craft projects with her family.

 - Frying pan, non-stick, or if you want the traditional black beads you should use a traditional black cast iron pan.
 An old cast iron chicken fryer works as well.

 - Put the petals in a non-stick or cast iron frying pan.
 You can snip them into strips for easier cooking.
 Do not include the ball inside the flower that becomes the rose hip later, and try to knock out all the little round seed-like things from inside the bud before putting the petals in the pot.

 - Add about 1/2 cup water (using distilled water guarantees a purer fragrance) and cook just under the boiling point until the petals get soft.

 - Be careful not to let all the water evaporate.
 Keep watching the pot carefully and add water if necessary.

-- When the petals are very soft, turn the mixture off and let it cool.
+- When the petals are very soft, let them cool.
 They should look a bit translucent, like a cooked vegetable.
-This might take 20-30 minutes.
+This might take 20 to 30 minutes.
 This is the first step to creating the dough.